STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 So far we only support BGClang for compiling |hpx| on the BlueGene/Q.

 * Check if BGClang is available on your installation.
-If not obtain and install a copy from the `BGClang trac page
+If not, obtain and install a copy from the `BGClang trac page
   <https://trac.alcf.anl.gov/projects/llvm-bgq>`_.